“The universe is full of magical things patiently waiting for our wits to grow sharper.”

 Diggers and Dreamers https://www.diggersanddreamers.org.uk/ If you’re more interested in joining or starting a community explicitly focused on a particular intention – rather than ‘retrofitting’ the community in which you live – Diggers and Dreamers is the place to discover possibilities.
 Note that D&D focuses on Britain; I understand that IC.org provides a somewhat similar space globally.

-Surviving the Future: Conversations for Our Time https://www.darkoptimism.org…/ I lead this course, developed in partnership with Vermont’s wonderful Sterling College.
-As COVID-19 first spread, we worked to create an online community to support folk in making sense of these times, and in acting in their localities.
-The first run attracted 250 people from 25 countries, and is among the most satisfying work I’ve done to date.
+Surviving the Future: Conversations for Our Time https://sterlingcollege.edu/…/ I lead this online course, in partnership with Vermont’s wonderful Sterling College.
+Part course, part co-created online community; it’s about supporting folk in making sense of these times, and acting in their localities.
+We’ve now had hundreds of participants from every continent on Earth (yes, including Antarctica!), and it is among the most satisfying work I’ve yet done.

 LowImpact.org https://www.lowimpact.org/ A truly outstanding resource with accessible, practical, expert guidance on just about every aspect of shifting your life in light of the times we are living in.